 I. Overview of this Powerful $500 Gaming PC

 For starters, you’re typically going to get the best bang for your buck if you build your own computer rather than buying one pre-built.
-(There are exceptions to this, see below.)

 And, fortunately, building a PC really isn’t that difficult to do.

 However, if you don’t feel up for building your own computer, I’ve also linked to a similarly-priced pre-built gaming PC for ~$500.
 It won’t quite have the same performance, but if you absolutely do not want to build your own system, it will serve well as an entry-level gaming PC.

 Also Read: The Best Cheap Prebuilt Gaming PCs Under $500